gandreini/css-guidelines/css-style-guide.md

 ### 2.3 Components

-Styles for components.
+Styles for components (or modules).
 What is a component? **A component is a distinct, independent unit**, that can be combined with other components to form a more complex structure. **Components are built to be reusable** in different contexts, can be nested one into the other or directly inserted into layouts.
 Components' style is also **indipendent** of the parent elements that wraps them.

-Sometimes components are referred as **modules**.

 ### 2.4 Layouts